ivanmanan/Show-Feeder/README.md

   what happens when a sql query fails on server.
 See what happens when I insert date and non-existent month into the forms and what gets rendered.
-* Hosting - see 3rd party service to host web server and database for free (or up to 1000 mb).
-Must make mobile app and front-end secure via having user login correlate to database.
-Then have user account forever cached.
+* Hosting - see RedHat Openshift; note I must resubscribe every 2 hours.
+Make documentation how to rehost the server.
+Simply use the Docker image.

 ## Server Setup
 1. Modify configuration settings.